Mariusmarten/mariusmarten.github.io/about.md

 permalink: /about/
 ---

-I'm a 3th year undergraduate student currently studying at Maastricht University in Psychology majoring in Neuroscience.
-Planning on graduating in the summer of 2019.
-I'm passionate about applying my knowledge of computer science and machine learning in neuroscience and advancing my knowledge of complex systems and chaos.
-Looking for a Master in Artificial Intelligence / System Biology afterwards.
+I'm a first year graduate student studying at Radboud University doing a double degree in Artificial Intelligence and Cognitive Neuroscience focusing on cognitive and neural computations.
+I'm passionate about computational neuroscience, statistical control theory, reinforcement learning, dynamical systems and information theory.

 ‚I wanna believe as many true things and has few false things as possible.‘